angarsky/diveintopython/learn/classes/functions.md

 print(my_square.area()) # Output: 25
 ```

-## Distinguishing Python class method vs static method: key differences
+## Distinguishing Class Method vs Static Method: Key Differences

-Python abstract class method is defined as a method that is declared but contains no implementation.
+Abstract class method is defined as a method that is declared but contains no implementation.
 It is up to the subclass to provide the implementation.
 An abstract method is defined using the **@abstractmethod** decorator in Python.

-Python class methods are used to modify the class or its properties.
+Class methods are used to modify the class or its properties.
 They are defined using the `@classmethod` decorator and are passed the class as its first argument instead of the instance.

 Python static methods are called on the class and do not take any special first argument.
 They are defined using the `@staticmethod` decorator.

-### Key differences between Python class method vs static method:
+### Key Differences Between Class Method vs Static Method in Python:

 | Class method  | Static method  |
 |---|---|